ignite/cli/docs/kb/types.md

 ## Custom Types

-Starport supports using previously scaffolded fields.
+You can create custom types and then use the custom type later.

 For example, you can create a `list` type called `user` and then use the `user` type in a subsequent `starport scaffold` command.

-To scaffold a new `CoordinatorDescription` type that is reusable in the future:
+Here's an example of how to scaffold a new `CoordinatorDescription` type that is reusable in the future:

 ```shell
 starport scaffold list coordinator-description description:string --no-message